flyingpeach/sls-code/matlab/README.md

 ## Dependencies & Setup
 This toolbox uses cvx, which can be downloaded from [here](http://cvxr.com/cvx/download/).
 I strongly suggest that the user use Gurobi instead of SDPT3, as it is substantially faster.

 The MATLAB code does not require installation.
-Simply add the sls directory to MATLAB's directory by running `code/init.m`.
+Simply add the sls directory and its subfolders to MATLAB's path by navigating to sls-code/matlab and running `code/init.m`.

 ## Standard SLS